The Argyll Scandal - podcast episode cover

 while the two were together didn't help.
 On that train ride to Paris where they met, Margaret was a sympathetic listener to ian struggles, and he to hers.
 Ian had been a prisoner of war and he was readjusting to a life of freedom.
 Both were starved for connection.
 Margaret invited Ian back to her home as soon as they arrived in London, and there they slept together for the first time.
 Margaret soon began to pursue Ian with the

 intention of marriage.
-Her first husband, Charlie, would later write in his memoir quote, she had always been intrigued by the idea of becoming a duchess Ian.
+Her first husband, Charlie would later write in his memoir she had always been intrigued by the idea of becoming a duchess Ian.
 By this point, officially, the Duke was still in the process of persuading Louise to agree to an official divorce.
 He was thrilled by Margaret's pursuit of him.
 This time, he didn't have to do the work of finding an heiress himself.
 Their courtship was largely secretive due to his status as technically a

 married man and hers as a divorcee.
 One night, they attended a West End play together, Ring Round the Moon, about a twins attempt to rescue his brother from what he believes will be a disastrous marriage.
-In hindsight, it seems like an omen that evening, Ian proposed to Margaret with the promise that as soon as the divorce with Louise was finalized, she would be his duchess.
+In hindsight, it seems like an omen that evening Ian proposed to Margaret with the promise that as soon as the divorce with Louise was finalized, she would be his duchess.
 Of course, Margaret accepted.
 Ian's charm worked on Margaret's parents just as

 For Margaret and her father's donations, they received a deed of gift which will come back to bite her later.
-But in nineteen fifty one, Louise finally agreed to the divorce, but with Ian about to be officially mark it, he began to reveal his true colors for the first time.
+But in nineteen fifty one, Louise finally agreed to the divorce, but with Ian about to be officially Margaret, he began to reveal his true colors for the first time.
 Unprompted, one night, he launched into a verbal attack on Margaret's children, her father, even Margaret herself.
 The next morning, she asked him what had provoked his rage, which only sent him

 into another tirade.
 This was just days before their wedding.
 She felt that it was too late to back out, and she was too ashamed to tell her father, who she knew would tell her to call off the marriage and prioritize her happiness, the advice that he had given her during one of her earlier engagements.
 Plus there was the guilt that Margaret felt about the money they had already sunk into Ian's castle, so Margaret wrote it off